 $40,000 of lines of credit and credit cards

 This family man, a father of two, moved.
 The costs of his relocation and a period of unemployment were funded by his line of credit and his credit cards.
 He now has a solid job and when he met us he was concerned about losing his RESPs, his car, and the equity in his new home.
 He required our help and we devised a plan for him to restructure his debts.
 He will pay $450 monthly for 58 months, an estimated 65% of his debt.
 No additional fees.
 If he had chosen bankruptcy, he would have lost most of the equity in his home and his RESP for his children.

 This 65% is unusually high compared to most consumer proposals because the actual cost in a consumer proposal is a function of the payback creditors would receive in a bankruptcy scenario which, on this file, was an estimated 53%.

 $148,000 shortfall on a foreclosure, income taxes, and credit cards

-This previously bankrupt, self-employed businessman experienced all of health issues, medical leave, lower income, part-time job loss, and poor budgeting.
+This previously bankrupt, self-employed businessman experienced health issues, medical leave, lower income, part-time job loss, and poor budgeting.
 And he was hit hard by a drop in Alberta real estate values.
-He was concerned about his credit report, as a second bankruptcy would be reported by the credit bureau for 17 years, and also by and the 36 month expected duration of a second bankruptcy.
+He was concerned about his credit report, noting that a second bankruptcy would be reported by the credit bureau for 17 years, and also by and the 36 month expected minimum duration of a second bankruptcy.
 Perhaps even more importantly, he wanted to keep his sailboat which in bankruptcy would have been lost.
 We devised a plan for him to restructure his debts.
 He agreed to pay $1,200 monthly for 60 months plus a final lump sum of $15,000.
 This is a total of $87,000 being 58% of his debts.

 Pending mortgage shortfall and over $121,000 of credit card debts